flutter/website/src/deployment/cd.md

 #### Post-clone script

-Leverage the `post-clone` script that runs after Xcode Cloud clones your Git repository.
+Leverage the `post-clone` script that runs after Xcode Cloud clones your Git repository using the following instructions:

 1. Navigate to the `ios` folder in your project root.